gautam678/Pix2Depth/README.md

 `python main.py 64 64`

-### Expected outputs:
+## Output

-- Weights are saved in  pix2pix/models
+- The weights are stored in models/
-- Figures are saved in  pix2pix/figures
+- The generated images are stored in figures/
 - Save model weights every few epochs

 ### Additional notes